Higher Learning Commission

 Leesburg, VA 20175

-The UTTC Elementary Education bachelor of science degree program participated in a site visit for continuous approval in spring 2014.
-As a result of this visit, the North Dakota Education Standards and Practices Board (ND ESPB) granted the program approval for seven years, until 2021 (for more information about UTTC Teacher Education, link to this site: ted.uttc.edu).ND Education Standards & Practices Board
+The UTTC Elementary Education bachelor of science degree program participated in a site accreditation visit for continuous approval in spring 2022.
+As a result of this visit, the North Dakota Education Standards and Practices Board (ND ESPB) granted the program full approval for another seven years (the maximum time available), until 2029.
+For more information about UTTC Teacher Education, go to: ted.uttc.edu).ND Education Standards & Practices Board

 2718 Gateway Avenue, Suite 204